Engineering

 The customer's identity provider is the source of truth for who the user is and what roles they hold.
 The IdP captures this with whatever level of fidelity the customer has invested in — for some customers a single role per user; for others a rich tag schema with department, region, classification level, and project membership.

 IAM Identity Center federates the IdP claims into AWS sessions.
-For a Bedrock-backed workload, the architecturally significant pieces:
+For a Bedrock-backed workload, two pieces matter most.

 A typical permission-set policy for an end user of a Bedrock-backed application: